patrickamsler/ml-notes/language-models.md

 - Encoder-decoder together builds the transformer architecture.
 - BERT is a transformer-based model that only uses the encoder part of the transformer architecture.
-- Decoder-only models (generative models) like GPT-2 and GPT-3 use the decoder part of the transformer architecture
+- Decoder-only models (generative models, or GPT generative pretrained transformer) like GPT-2 and GPT-3 use the decoder part of the transformer architecture

+### Training LLMs

+- **Language modeling**: The first step is pretraining (unsupervised) the model is trained on a vast amount of text data to learn the statistical properties of the language.
+The resulting model is often referred to as a  foundation model or base model.
+These models generally do not follow instructions and are not task-specific.
+- **Fine-tuning**: The second step is fine-tuning or post-training, the model is trained on a smaller, task-specific dataset to learn how to perform a specific task.
+This step is often referred to as instruction tuning or supervised fine-tuning.